chrisnoonan98675/site/xl-deploy/concept/docker-plugin.markdown

 The `docker.RunContainer` type in the community plugin is similar to the `docker.Container` type in this plugin.
 However, this plugin does not support the following properties of the `docker.RunContainer` type: `entryPoint`, `args`, `volumesFrom`, `variables`, `extendedPrivileges`, `memory`, `pidNamespace`, `workDirectory`, `removeOnExit`, `dumpLogsAfterStartup`, `checkContainerIsRunning`, `restartAlways`, `registryHost`, and `registryPort`.

 The `docker.Network` CI type is an incompatible type that exists in both plugins.

-The 'docker.Registry' CI type added in the new plugin.
-Is is used to register a docker registry with the docker host.

-The 'docker.Service' CI is a new added CI to the standard docker plugin.
-It is similar to the docker.SwarmServiceSpec of community plugin.

-The 'docker.ServicePort' CI is added in the standard plugin and is used to bind the docker container port to the host port.

-The 'docker.ServiceSpec' CI is a new CI added to the standard docker plugin and is used to create a docker service deployable.

-* The 'docker.Port' CI is a new CI added to the standard docker plugin and is used to create a docker service deployable.

-The 'docker.MountedVolume' is a new CI added to the standard docker plugin and is used to configure a new Volume.

-The 'dockerContainerSpec' is a new CI added to the standard docker plugin and is used to create a deployable for a docker container.

-The 'docker.Network' is a new CI added to the standard plugin and is used to configure a docker network.

-The 'docker.NetworkSpec' is a new CI added to the standard plugin and is used to create a deployable for a docker network.

-The 'docker.DeployedFolder' is a new CI added which is a new CI added to the standard plugin to deploy a folder to the docker host.

 Other differences between the plugins are listed below: